Concatapult/pult/README.md

 ** WARNING: ** this is a **beta** pult module!

-[Marko.js](https://github.com/marko-js/marko) is an incredible server-side templating system built Ebay.
+[Marko.js](https://github.com/marko-js/marko) is an incredible server-side templating system built by Ebay.
 It supports fast streaming server-side templates with isometric UI component rendering.
 JavaScript and CSS dependencies are auto-detected based on usage and automatically served to the client.

 This module uses the up-and-coming `4.0.0` version of marko, which is why it's a beta module.
 Once v4 is officially released, concatapult will be updated to reflect the updated best practices.